mindbox-cloud/ios-sdk/Example/README.md

 In our admin panel there are already 3 ready-made in-apps that you can look at.
 To run the application on a real device and try push notifications, follow the instructions below.

-### Setting up a Example application with your personal account
+### Setting up a Example application with your personal account (to run on a real device)

 1. Change [team](https://developers.mindbox.ru/docs/ios-get-keys) and bundle identifiers and App Group name for next targets:
   - ExampleApp